silanluetan40882407/kas/README.md

 Fixed memory management issue - 11
 Added new feature for better user experience - build 137 Updated dependencies to latest versions - 710
+Added new feature for better user experience - v5.5.6